DaSHdotHub/BedtimeStories/README.md

 <img src="assets/img/doc/desktop_feedback.webp" alt="feedback.html as information gathering page">
 </details>

-### **Responsive Desgin Elements**
+### **Responsive Design Elements**

 #### **Header**

-- On smaller devices the header will show the Logo and only three small symbols for navigation.
-This changes however when a bigger screen is present, the labels are than also shown for convinience.<br>
+- On smaller devices, the header shows the logo and three symbols for navigation.
+This changes on larger screens, where labels are also shown for convenience.<br>
   ![Header on small devices](assets/img/doc/Header_iPhone_XR.webp)
   ![Header on tablet devices and bigger](assets/img/doc/Header_iPad.webp)
 - The active page is circled on the intended navigation symbol.
-- Design-Language, inuitive approach.
-The icons as shown do represent the interaction the user can expect.
+- Design Language - Intuitive icons represent the expected interaction:
-  - 'Home' icon for the *main* page or *homepage*
+  - 'Home' for the *main* page
-  - 'Openend book' icon for the *library*
+  - 'Openend book' for the *library*
-  - 'Pen on note' icon for suggesting to leave user input, in this case *feedback*
+  - 'Pen on note' for *feedback*

 #### **Footer**